Broedbaek-and-Kolding/National-gender-inequality-and-the-conditional-cooperation-schema/README.md

 This is the code for our Decision Making Exam, Autumn 2021

-MSc in Information Technology (Cognitive Science), Aarhus University
+/ Signe Kirk Brødbæk and Sara Kolding, MSc in Information Technology (Cognitive Science), Aarhus University

 January 10, 2022

-/ Signe Kirk Brødbæk and Sara Kolding